Kingship of God (Judaism)

 The "enthronement psalms" (Psalms 45, 93, 96, 97-99) provide a background for this view with the exclamation "The Lord is King".
 However, in later Judaism (after the destruction of the First Temple) a more "national" view was assigned to God's kingship in which the awaited messiah may be seen as a liberator and the founder of a new state of Israel.

+Jeremiah 46:18, Jeremiah 48:15 and Jeremiah 51:57 each use the phraseology of "the King, whose name is the LORD of hosts".